simonpasquier/instrumenting-java-for-prometheus/README.md

 You can access the Prometheus UI at `http://localhost:9090/`.

-You can generate some load:
+You can generate some load

 ```bash
 docker run --rm -d --network prometheus --name loadtest quay.io/simonpasquier/loadtest \